Red Springtails: The Perfect Addition to Bioactive Tanks

 To ensure their long-term survival, it is beneficial to provide them with a suitable food source.

-Springtails feed on decaying organic matter, such as leaf litter, dead insects, and plant debris.
+Springtails feed on decaying organic matter, such as leaf litter, dead insects, plant debris, and even slime cultivated specifically for them.

 By regularly adding these food sources to your tank, you can create a sustainable ecosystem for the springtails.